guptagaurav63/My-Cart-App/README.md

 # Installation and usage to run the code in master branch:

+Use Command:  git clone https://github.com/guptagaurav63/My-Cart-App.git   in your visual studio code, then run the below commands to execute the app.

 1. cd ecommerce-site
 2. yarn install or npm install
 3. yarn start or npm start